eivor9/budget-logbook-server/README.md

 # Budget Logbook - Server

 This app is designed to allow you to document a record of your financial transactions.
-Use it to categorize individual transactions and to keep track of spending over time.
+Use it to keep track of spending over time.

 Noteworthy features:

 - Adding and removing transactions from your logbook
 - Editing transactions in your logbook
-- Displaying your logbook in sorted order
+- Viewing your logbook

 ## REST
 **Base URL:** https://budget-logbook-server.onrender.com